 - Eliminate one billion plastic jugs and save 700 million from landfills.

-- Reduce trucking emissions equivalent to taking 27 million cars per day, or planting nine million trees.
+- Reduce trucking emissions equivalent to 27 million cars per day, or planting nine million trees.

 I don’t know how they reached these numbers or whether they are accurate.
 However, there’s no question Tru Earth strips are much more efficient to package and transport than jugs of liquid detergent.

-Try Tru Earth laundry strips for just $15.50 in the Emeraldology Shop and use promo code Ship4Free for free shipping (in the United States only).
+Try Tru Earth laundry strips for just $15.50 in the Emeraldology Shop and use promo code Ship4Free for free shipping on single packs of laundry strips.

 “Dizolve laundry detergent is a vegan product: no animal-derived ingredients are used in it, and no testing on animals has been conducted by us or our ingredient suppliers.
 We voluntarily publish our ingredients list and MSDS as part of our commitments to transparency and sustainability.”